andrewjahn/AndysBrainBook/docs/FunctionalConnectivity/CONN_ShortCourse/CONN_12_Scripting.rst

   acquisitiontype : 1/0: Continuous acquisition of functional volumes [1]

 This is a binary variable, with 1 signalizing a continuous acquisition of functional volumes (which is the default, as indicated by the brackets).
-If we set this to 0, then it will be the other option that is available, which is spare sampling.
+If we set this to 0, then it will be the other option that is available, which is sparse sampling.
 As an exercise, set the field ``CONN_x.Setup.acquisitiontype`` to 0, save the CONN_x structure into the .mat file, and reload the .mat file.
 What do you observe has changed?

 Creating the conn Batch Variable